 The last category includes the socio-economic sphere.
 Here, topics range from jobs, productivity and national comparative advantages to education and training, inequality and social exclusion.
 Economists and, to a lesser extent, sociologists and anthropologists lead this area.
-As with the first one, this category also comprises two subtypes that follow the same pattern as the former.
+As with the first, this category also comprises two subtypes that follow the same pattern.
 Here, AI algorithms are replaced by complex mathematical models that other publications within this rubric simplify for the average reader.
-Note that very few of these publications make reference to economic, social and cultural human rights.
+Few of these publications reference economic, social, and cultural human rights.
 It is indeed curious that very few are invoking Article 25 of the Universal Declaration of Human Rights In the era of a stubborn and deadly pandemic.
 Article 19 rules – still unchallenged!

 Descending to the Troposphere shows that the boundaries across these three categories are fuzzy and resemble Mandelbrot’s fractal geometry.
-Certainly, most authors within a given rubric easily venture at their own risk into the other two.
-This is especially true when predicting the future and suggesting human action and interaction to steer the AI warship in a given direction.
+Indeed, most authors within a given rubric easily venture at their own risk into the other two.
+That is especially true when predicting the future and suggesting human action and interaction to steer the AI warship in a given direction.
 Discussions on power and governance are the most common themes here.
 So technologists and engineers get to make policy recommendations.
-On the other hand, very few lawyers, economists, and sociologists dare to opine about Convolutional Neural Networks.
+On the other hand, very few lawyers, economists, and sociologists dare to opine on Convolutional Neural Networks.
 The road is one way only, reflecting the dominance of a technology-centered perspective in this territory.
 The three rubrics thus have a clearly defined hierarchy.
-In any event, very few publications aim at bringing these three categories under one single umbrella.
+In any event, very few publications aim to bring these three categories under one umbrella.

 Crawford’s Atlas of AI is a bright rosebud in this technology-plagued landscape.
 Against the grain, the author challenges the status quo by arguing that AI is neither artificial nor intelligent.
 However, questioning the dominant AI rhetoric demands a new approach that can help unveil its real nature.
 Based on her personal experience and the theoretical underpinnings of Science and Technology Studies (STS), political philosophy and law, Crawford opts to deploy a cartographic perspective to visualize the AI tentacles holding planet Earth hostage.

 Departing from this framework, Crawford uncovers six distinct and interconnected landmarks.
 Earth, the first stop, brings together three layers.
-First is rare earth minerals mining that provides much-needed metals and materials for electronic devices we use and overuse daily.
-Energy is the second layer directly linked to Cloud Computing and its almost unsatisfiable need for energy resources on a 24/7 basis, year-round.
-Finally, the logistical layer supplements the former two by creating a global transportation network that connects key regions of the churning world economy to deliver the goods expeditiously.
+First is rare earth minerals mining, which provides much-needed metals and materials for electronic devices we use and overuse daily.
+Energy is the second layer directly linked to Cloud Computing and its almost unsatisfiable need for energy resources on a 24/7 basis.
+Finally, the logistical layer supplements the former two by creating a global transportation network that connects crucial regions of the churning world economy to deliver the goods expeditiously.
 Together, all three layers dent planet Earth depleting its resources while contributing to anthropogenic Climate Change.
 In any event, these three earth layers demonstrate that AI is more than just another advanced technology.
 Instead, it is the new member of the old team of extractive industries.

 Labor pops up next.
 Workplace automation is undoubtedly not new.
-It has been at work for over two centuries and it is one of the core traits of Capitalism.
-Productivity is the word economist used to describe it.
+It has been at work for over two centuries and is one of Capitalism’s core traits.
+Productivity is the word economist use to describe it.
 AI introduces more sophisticated ways of tracking labor performance using algorithmic management, advanced sensors and digital video.
-Every second the worker spends at the workplace can thus be monitored while setting maximum time requirements for completing specific tasks.
-Laggards and shirkers can not only be rapidly detected but also penalized or fired almost instantly.
+Every second the worker spends at the workplace can thus be monitored while setting optimal and indisputable time requirements for completing specific tasks.
+Laggards and shirkers can be rapidly detected and penalized or fired almost instantly.
 Furthermore, capitalizing on the globalization of the Internet, AI can also recruit workers regardless of location to undertake specific microtasks (part of broader processes unknown to them) and receive micropayments as rewards.
 Workers in the Global South that seem totally disconnected from the AI world are thus part of its expanding world.
 A subtle little feature of this is what we can call Artificial Automation.
-Here, low-paid workers are used to patching glaring gaps in existing AI platforms – Amazon’s Mechanical Turk is the best example here.
+Here, low-paid workers are used to patching glaring gaps in existing AI platforms – Amazon’s Mechanical Turk is the best example.
 In any event, Crawford sees this globalization process as positive as it provides fertile ground for organizing workers on a global scale.
-That could then be the platform to push back against yet another palpable extractive process.
+That could be the platform to push back against yet another palpable extractive process.

-The third landmark is Data, perhaps the most widely cited and discussed in the AI arena.
+The third landmark is data, perhaps the most widely cited and discussed in the AI arena.
 After all, data is the lifeblood of ML algorithms.
-Data extraction and collection predate the AI resurgence.
-Nowadays, AI has made collecting data of all sorts a sheer necessity beyond privacy and ethical issues.
-As the author says, “data is more commonly seen as something that can be taken at will, used without restriction, and interpreted without context.
+Yet, data extraction and collection predate the AI resurgence.
+Nowadays, AI has made collecting all sorts of data a sheer necessity beyond privacy and ethical issues.
+The author says, “data is more commonly seen as something that can be taken at will, used without restriction, and interpreted without context.
 There is a rapacious international culture of data harvesting…”(pg.118).
 The open capture of the Commons as an indisputable mandate is another trait of AI’s inherent extractive hunger.

-The next three landmarks in the book, Classification, Affection and State, can be positioned within the consumption and exchange spheres.
-Here we move to how AI is actually used and available for sale to any interested party.
+The following three landmarks in the book, Classification, Affection and State, can be positioned within the consumption and exchange spheres.
+Here we move to how AI is used and available for sale to any interested party.

-Classification is perhaps one of the best-known AI features usually presented as the capacity to predict where individuals could fall within certain pre-established categories.
-No worries, we are told, source data has been anonymized.
-The problem is that, regardless of the source, people are being put into boxes by ML algorithms.
+Classification is perhaps one of the best-known AI features, usually presented as the capacity to predict where individuals could fall within specific pre-established categories.
+No worries, we are told source data has been anonymized.
+The problem is that, regardless of the source, ML algorithms put people into boxes.
 Such a practice is not new and was used by colonial states and others to make decisions and strengthen their power.
-Once people are classified in one way or another, it is then challenging to change their status.
+However, changing their status is challenging once people are classified in one way or another.

 While Classification and Affection are more process-focused, State explicitly introduces human agency into the landscape just as Labor did.
-As a result, we see public and private actors addressing specific global, regional, national, or local challenges and using AI as the final, indisputable solution.
+As a result, public and private actors address specific global, regional, national, or local challenges and use AI as the final, indisputable solution.
 However, the same could be said about Classification and Affection.
 Looking at the specific way these are deployed is critical.
 Still, it should also be complemented by examining the actors and agents pushing such solutions, despite their glaring faults and known failures.

-All in all, Crawford has done an excellent job showing that AI is more than just a new, if somewhat mystical, technology.
-Instead, it comprises economic, social, environmental, political and technological components that work tightly together and push it towards its incessant growth on a global scale.
-As a result, AI is not only an extractive global industry, but it is also power-hungry.
+Overall, Crawford has done an excellent job showing that AI is more than just a new, if somewhat mystical, technology.
+Instead, it comprises economic, social, environmental, political and technological components that work tightly together and push it toward its incessant growth on a global scale.
+As a result, AI is not only a global extractive industry but also power-hungry.

-Power is thus the last chapter in the book and ponders how we should respond to AI’s relentless advance that is already negatively impacting some of us.
-To date, the most common response has been the development of “ethical and responsible” AI that has been, in fact, created, steer and finance by the same actors busily deploying AI all over the place, no questions asked.
+Power is thus the last chapter and ponders how we should respond to AI’s relentless advance already negatively impacting some of us.
+To date, the most common response has been the development of “ethical and responsible” AI that has been, in fact, created, steered and financed by the same actors busily deploying AI all over the place, no questions asked.
 I fully agree with the author that if ethics is brought into AI as a technology, then it should also be brought into all of its six topographical landmarks depicted in the book.
 I will even go even further and argue that it should be introduced into all those areas of human development that can directly impact individuals and communities.
-As philosopher Enrique Dussel has argued, ethics can become an important tool to develop critical perspectives, including decolonization.
+As philosopher Enrique Dussel has argued, ethics can become essential for developing critical perspectives, including decolonization.